-Note: At least one channel must be set; if you want to use both probes, they must be set at the same time.
+Note: At least one channel must be set; if you intend to use both probes, they must be set at the same time.

-The Active Probes READ/WRITE overwrites the settings of Live Probe channels (if any).
+The Active Probes READ/WRITE will overwrite the settings of Live Probe channels (if any).

-Figure 184 · Live Probes Tab (SmartFusion2 and IGLOO2) in SmartDebug FPGA Array Dialog Box
+Figure 177 · Live Probes Tab (SmartFusion2 and IGLOO2) in SmartDebug FPGA Array Dialog Box